Table Tennis Betting: Strategies and Features You Need to Know

 - You can read about other sports and sports betting strategies in our 'School of Betting'.

 A handicap of 5-6 points in a set can be reduced to one or two or played out in a minute.
-Therefore, fans of bets in the course of the game need to make very fast decisions, and it is recommended to act on a pre-thought-out algorithm or strategy.
+Therefore, fans of live betting need to make very quick decisions, and it is recommended to act on a pre-thought out algorithm or strategy.

 In table tennis, players serve two times and then switch.
-In tennis for example, the server usually has the advantage of winning more games on his serve.
-In volleyball, more points are won from the reception of serves.
-In table tennis, the feeding factor does not give a tangible advantage to either the presenter or to the host.
-Much depends on the style of play of specific opponents.
+In tennis, the server usually has the advantage of winning more points on his serve.
+In table tennis, however, the serving factor does not give any tangible advantage to either side.
+A lot depends on the playing style of specific athletes.

-Depending on the status and regulations of the tournament, matches may consist of five or seven sets, i.e. up to three or four wins necessary for the player to win the match.
+Table tennis matches may consist of five or seven games, i.e. up to three or four wins necessary for the player to win the match.
 As a rule, the sportsbook's line shows the format of the match (five or seven sets).

-At the Olympic Games, World Championships and high-ranking tournaments of the World Tour the singles competitions matches are held with seven sets, meaning four wins are necessary.
+At the Olympic Games, World Championships and high-ranking tournaments of the World Tour, the singles competitions matches are held with seven sets, meaning four wins are necessary.

-Types of Betting in Table Tennis
+The Main Types of Table Tennis Bets

 In the sportsbook lines for table tennis standard types of bets are offered.